ande3577/global_roles/README.md

 Restart your web-server.

+To add support for the source control permissions integrations,

+1. Follow the instructions at [HowTo configure Redmine for advanced git integration](http://www.redmine.org/projects/redmine/wiki/HowTo_configure_Redmine_for_advanced_git_integration#Configuring-Apache)
+2. Use the _Redmine.pm_ file included in the _extra/svn_ folder in place of the one included with Redmine

 #### Supported Redmine, Ruby and Rails versions.

 Plugin aims to support and is tested under the following Redmine implementations: